Site Search

 A Defined licence is time-limited.
 The maximum time to hold a Defined licence will be set as a condition on each Defined licence.

-Physicians issued a Defined licence prior to September 1, 2022, will have a maximum of 60 months of supervised practice as most responsible physician to qualify for a Full or Restricted licence.
+Physicians issued a Defined licence will undergo a minimum of six months and a maximum of 24 months of supervised practice as the most responsible physician.

-Physicians issued a Defined licence after September 1, 2022, must participate in a mandatory Orientation Program approved by the College.
+All physicians issued a Defined licence must participate in an Orientation Program5 approved by the College.

 3. Pathway to Long-Term Licensure